andkov/about/2016/feb/README.md

 Feb 11, Thursday
 - advanced [syntax-creator](https://github.com/IALSA/ialsa-2015-portland-stencil/issues/16).
 Couldn't finish debugging, so it doens't perform yet.
+- met with W.Beasley and M.Shahid, discussing the architecture of the code that we need compose.
+Data flows are becoming clearer now, although the language of expressing these concepts and ideas remain murky.

 Feb 10, Wednesday
  - met with K.Moselle about data-deidentification project. [log](https://github.com/IHACRU/viha-de-id/issues/6)